cptwonton/chargepoint-notifier/README.md

 ```
 aws sts get-caller-identity
 ```
-If this fails, you may need to run `aws sso login` or configure your AWS credentials.
+If this fails, you may need to refresh your credentials.

 6. Deploy the stack
 ```
 ./deploy.sh
 ```
+The deployment script will use the `cloudauth-role` IAM role for deployment.

 ## 📋 Project Structure